-1.1Definitions
+Schedule K – Definitions

 Key terms and/or phrases underlined in this environmental authority are defined in this section.
 Where a term is not defined, the definition in the Environmental Protection Act 1994, its regulations or environmental protection policies must be used.
 If a word remains undefined it has its ordinary meaning.